 What’s life really like for women in Jordan?
 You know what a hijab is, a burqa is, a niqab.
 You see women wearing them, perhaps on the news or in your own city.
 But how many of these women do you know?
-Join this 8-day adventure in Jordan as we break the barriers of traditional tourism and discover sisterhood in this tiny desert nation.
-Spend a night in Wadi Rum and learn the ancient art of henna with traditional Bedouin ladies, and discover how kohl has been used for years not just as a beauty product but to protect the eyes from the harsh desert sands.
-Spend an afternoon at a local ladies-only beach, discover the Dead Sea, and visit stunning Petra.
-Learn the art of Arabic cooking in a local home with our female host, enjoy afternoon teas and gossip time with local women, and even meet a female shepherd and help milk her goats.
+Join this eight-day adventure in Jordan as we break the barriers of traditional tourism and discover sisterhood in this tiny desert nation.
+Spend a night in Wadi Rum and learn the traditional art of henna with Bedouin women, and discover how kohl has been used for years not just as a beauty product but to protect the eyes from the harsh desert sands.
+Spend an afternoon at a local female-only beach, discover the Dead Sea, and visit stunning Petra.
+Learn the art of Arabic cooking with your local host in her home, enjoy afternoon teas and gossip time with local women, and even meet a shepherd and help milk her goats.
 The reason we’ve made this tour just for women is that, culturally, it’s just not possible for men to participate in a lot of the activities on this tour, and we want to offer the best opportunity possible for developing a deeper understanding of Middle Eastern women – with full respect for their traditional cultural values.

 Breakfast Included: 7 Lunches Included: 2 Dinner Included: 5